acx-lab/badcrypt/README.md

 # Badcrypt

-Bad implementations of crytopals challenges.
+Bad implementations of [crytopals](https://cryptopals.com/) challenges.

+I'm by no means a rust expert, but I attempt to be idiomatic where possible.
+My focus is on being a practical as I can, choosing to duplicate code or write one-off hacks in the interest of focusing on the challenges themselves.

 # Set 1 - Basics